 What type of scrub would you want?

 Physical exfoliators include grainy scrubs, while chemical ones contain gentle acids such as Alpha Hydroxy Acids (AHA).
 Chemical exfoliators are gentle on the skin, used in small concentrations, and give excellent results.
-Milk and glycolic acid also contain AHAs, so look for these ingredients, too, while choosing a scrub for your skin type.
+Milk, vitamins and glycolic acid also contain AHAs, so look for these ingredients, too, while choosing a scrub for your skin type.
 Chemical scrubs may not be suitable for sensitive skin, and, thus, must always be patch-tested before the usage.